Robert Maxwell: Pergamon lost and regained

 In 1969, Saul Steinberg, head of "Leasco Data Processing Corporation", was interested in a strategic acquisition of Pergamon Press.
 Steinberg claimed that during negotiations, Maxwell falsely stated that a subsidiary responsible for publishing encyclopedias was extremely profitable.
 At the same time, Pergamon had been forced to reduce its profit forecasts for 1969 from £2.5 million to £2.05 million during the period of negotiations, and dealing in Pergamon shares was suspended on the London stock markets.

 Maxwell subsequently lost control of Pergamon and was expelled from the board in October 1969, along with three other directors in sympathy with him, by the majority owners of the company's shares.
 Steinberg purchased Pergamon.
 An inquiry by the Department of Trade and Industry (DTI) under the Takeover Code of the time was conducted by Rondle Owen Charles Stable and Sir Ronald Leach in mid-1971.
 The inquiry resulted in a report that concluded: "We regret having to conclude that, notwithstanding Mr Maxwell's acknowledged abilities and energy, he is not in our opinion a person who can be relied on to exercise proper stewardship of a publicly quoted company."
 It was found that Maxwell had contrived to inflate Pergamon's share price through transactions between his private family companies.

 At the same time, the United States Congress was investigating Leasco's takeover practices.
 Judge Thayne Forbes in September 1971 was critical of the inquiry: "They had moved from an inquisitorial role to accusatory one and virtually committed the business murder of Mr. Maxwell."
 He further continued that the trial judge would probably find that the inspectors had acted "contrary to the rules of natural justice".
-The company performed poorly under Steinberg; Maxwell reacquired Pergamon in 1974 after borrowing funds.
+Pergamon performed poorly under Steinberg; Maxwell reacquired the company in 1974 after borrowing funds.

 Maxwell established the Maxwell Foundation in Liechtenstein in 1970.
 He acquired the British Printing Corporation (BPC) in 1981 and changed its name first to the British Printing and Communication Corporation (BPCC) and then to the Maxwell Communication Corporation (MCC).
 The company was later sold in a management buyout and is now known as Polestar.